Apostle01/I-Three/README.md

 Create a pull request to merge your changes into the main repository.

+##Code Used
+I've used code and classes courtesy of Bootstrap.

+##Media
+All my media was taken from Unsplash.

+##Acknowledgments
+My cohort for support.
+Code Institute for informative course material.
+The Slack community for help and support.

 ##License
 This project is licensed under the MIT License.